zaiisao/Documentation/en/Audio Broadcast/interop_android_audio.md

 ## Implementation
 Ensure that you prepared the development environment.
 See [Integrate the SDK](../../en/Audio%20Broadcast/android_video.md).

 To enable interoperability between a mobile device and a web browser or app, you need to adjust the settings on both platforms.

-In the communication profile, interoperability is enabled by default.
+> Use this function only when the channel is in the live broadcast profile.
+Interoperability is enabled by default in the communication profile.

 * On the mobile device, call the `enableWebSdkInteroperability` method.